 * Nike down after flagging weakness in N. America sales

-* Health stocks drag, energy top gainers on S&P
+* Health stocks drag, real estate top gainer on S&P

 * Celgene falls after follicular lymphoma regimen fails trial

-Dec 22 (Reuters) - Wall Street's major indexes slipped in thin pre-holiday trading on Friday, pressured by losses in Nike and UnitedHealth.
+NEW YORK, Dec 22 (Reuters) - Wall Street's major indexes slipped on Friday as thin pre-holiday trading amplified losses in several blue-chip stocks, including Nike.

-Nike shares fell as much as 7 percent to hit a 4-month low of $60.14 after the company forecast muted growth in current-quarter revenue.
+Nike Inc shares fell 2.5 percent after the company forecast muted growth in current-quarter revenue, reflecting its struggles in the North American market.

-UnitedHealth was down 1.2 percent after the health insurer agreed to buy Chilean healthcare company Banmedica SA for $2.8 billion.
+UnitedHealth Group Inc was down 0.7 percent after the health insurer agreed to buy Chilean healthcare company Banmedica SA for $2.8 billion.

 Investors are winding down ahead of the Christmas holiday on Monday, when the market will be closed.